Nghiait123456/GolangAdvance/Guidelines/4_PointersToInterfaces/readme.txt

 2).
 An interface is two fields:

 A pointer to some type-specific information.
 You can think of this as "type."
 Data pointer.
-If the data stored is a pointer, it’s stored directly.
+If the data stored is a pointer, it’sBad stored directly.
 If the data stored is a value, then a pointer to the value is stored.
 If you want interface methods to modify the underlying data, you must use a pointer.

 We will explain it in code example: